-- an ECKA service will review any alleged breach of this policy on an individual basis.
+- ECKA will review any alleged breach of this policy on an individual basis.
 If the alleged breach is of a serious nature, the person shall be given an opportunity to be heard in relation to the alleged breach. - If the alleged breach is clearly established, the breach may be treated as grounds for dismissal.
-In all other cases, the person may be subject to disciplinary action in accordance with an ECKA service Code of Conduct Policy. - an ECKA service may request that any information contained on any social media platform that is in breach of this policy be deleted. - an ECKA service may restrict an employee's access to social media on [an ECKA service ICT facilities or if they are found to have breached this policy or while an ECKA service investigates whether they have breached this policy.
+In all other cases, the person may be subject to disciplinary action in accordance with ECKA Code of Conduct Policy. - ECKA may request that any information contained on any social media platform that is in breach of this policy be deleted. - ECKA may restrict an employee's access to social media on ECKA ICT facilities or if they are found to have breached this policy or while ECKA investigates whether they have breached this policy.